Group-blind optimal transport to group parity and its constrained variants: Our Framework

 and $\Pi_{\Theta }(P^{X},P^{\td{X}})=\bigcap^{3}_{\ell=1}\mathcal{C}_{\ell}$ is the intersection of three convex sets:

 Note that $\mathcal{C}_3$ is equivalent to $\{\gamma\in\bb{R}^{N\times N}_+\mid \gamma^{\tr}V=\mathbb{0}\}$ if $\Theta=\mathbb{0}$.

-Then apply Dykstra's algorithm, we propose Algorithm~\ref{alg:Dykstra} to solve Equations~(\ref{equ:our-formulation-2}-\ref{equ:convex-sets}).
-The inputs consist of the support $\supp{X}$ (resp. $\supp{\td{X}}$) and probability distribution $P^{X}$ (resp. $P^{\td{X}}$) of variables $X$ (resp. $\td{X}$); the number of discretised point of these supports $N$; the vectors $V$, $\Theta$; the cost matrix $C$; entropic regularisation parameter $\epsilon>0$ and the number of iterations $K$.
+Then, applying Dykstra's algorithm, we propose Algorithm~\ref{alg:Dykstra} to solve Equations~(\ref{equ:our-formulation-2}-\ref{equ:convex-sets}).
+The inputs consist of the support $\supp{X}$ (resp. $\supp{\td{X}}$) and probability distribution $P^{X}$ (resp. $P^{\td{X}}$) of variables $X$ (resp. $\td{X}$); the number of discretised point of these supports $N$; the vectors $V$, $\Theta$; the cost matrix $C$; entropic regularisation parameter $\epsilon>0$, the number of iterations $K$ and a very small number $\varepsilon$.
 The algorithm is repeated KL projections to $\mathcal{C}_1,\mathcal{C}_3,\mathcal{C}_3$, together with the computation of an auxiliary sequence $\{q_{k}\}_{k\geq 1}$.

 \algrenewcommand\algorithmicrequire{\textbf{Input:}} \algrenewcommand\algorithmicensure{\textbf{Output:}}